rgreminger/tilburg-science-hub/docs/workflow/documenting-data.md

 ==========================================================

 2.1  What do the instances that comprise the dataset represent
-    (e.g., documents, photos,people, countries)?
+     (e.g., documents, photos, people, countries)?
-    Are there multiple types of instances (e.g., movies, users, and ratings;
+     Are there multiple types of instances (e.g., movies, users, and ratings; people and interactions between them;
-    people and interactions between them; nodes and edges)?
+		 nodes and edges)?
      Please provide a description.

-2.2  How many instances are there in total (of each type, if appropriate)?
+2.2  How many instances are there in total
+     (of each type, if appropriate)?

 2.3  Does the dataset contain all possible instances or is it a sample
      (not necessarily random) of instances from a larger set?
      If the dataset is a sample, then what is the larger set?
      Is the sample representative of the larger set (e.g., geographic coverage)?
-     If so, please describehow this representativeness was validated/verified.
+If so, please describe how this representativeness was validated/verified.
-     If it is not representative of the larger set, please describe why not (e.g., to cover a more diverse range of instances, because instanceswere withheld or unavailable).
+     If it is not representative of the larger set, please describe why not (e.g., to cover a more diverse range of instances, because instances were withheld or unavailable).

 2.4  What data does each instance consist of?
      "Raw" data (e.g., unprocessed text or images)